QuantEcon/book-dp1-public-companion/README.md

 ## Code

-The repo also contains all of the Julia code found in the code snippets within the textbook, as well as Julia code to reproduce all figures.
+The repo also contains all of the Julia and Python code found in the code snippets within the textbook, as well as Julia and Python code to reproduce all figures.

-We are in the process of writing Python implementations of this code.
-Contributions are most welcome.